Hundway/anki-way-dict/README.md

 Given a selection of notes, definitions will only be added on those that match the given note configuration:

-- `Note type`: note type of the target.
+- `Note type`: target note type.
-- `Source field`: field that contains the word to be searched.
+- `Source field`: field with the word to be searched.
 - `Destination field`: field in which definitions will be added.
 - `Overwrite destination`: overwrite destination even if it has content.